pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 [httparty](https://github.com/jnunemaker/httparty) calls Net::HTTP...
 [Excon](https://github.com/excon/excon) uses `IO.select` - yay!

-But then I found [Typhoeus](https://github.com/typhoeus/typhoeus) which is a wrapper around the legendary libcurl, which I know has a global timeout including redirects (`--max-time` through the `curl` cli).
+But then I found [Typhoeus](https://github.com/typhoeus/typhoeus), a wrapper around libcurl, which I know has a global timeout including redirects (`--max-time` through the `curl` cli).
 I tried it out and it's pretty simple, easy to use and does the right thing (of course, it's `curl`)!
 So this seems to be the endgame, the ultimate solution for my usecase today, at least from my testing so far.

 So, is the conclusion that we should all just use cURL?
 Really?!
 A C project started almost 30 years ago?!